Treadder/Comment-Annihilator-3000/README.md

 1. Open the file you wish to clean.
 2. Open the **Command Palette** (`Ctrl+Shift+P` or `Cmd+Shift+P`).
-3. Search for: `Annihilate All Single-Line Comments (Excluding URLs)`
+3. Search for: `Annihilate Comments`
 4. Execute the command.
 Your file is instantly cleaned!
+5. Pro tip: if you use the command a lot, it's as fast as `Ctrl+Shift+P+Enter` as your most-used commands are automaticall suggested by VS Code.

 ### Limitations

-1. Expects your multiline comments to be formatted properly.
-If you have an unterminated `/*` in a C# file you might get wonky results when running this.
+1.  **Multiline Comment Formatting:** Expects your multiline comments to be formatted properly.
+If you have an unterminated `/*` (or `"""`) in a file, you might get wonky results when running this.
+2.  **String wierdness:** There's bound to be edge cases with URL strings, etc. Feel free to open a PR or email me if you find a bug!

+---

 ### Resources

-1. https://regexr.com/ is super helpful for working on the logic for this thing
+1.  https://regexr.com/ was super helpful for working on the logic for this thing